Abernaughty/git-maber/fluid-sim/memory-bank/progress.md

 - Tested and optimized configuration values for optimal visual effect
 - Discovered optimal parameter settings for fluid dissipation and movement
 - Removed test splat code that was causing a flash in the center of the screen on page load
+- Added maber.io logo to the center of the background, behind the fluid effect
+- Created a separate Git branch (reflective-logo) for future work on implementing a reflective effect

 ## In Progress
 - Browser compatibility testing